 An examination of the most enduring theme in both the literary and visual arts of China from the Han dynasty to the modern period.
 An introductory unit explores the philosophical foundations for later cultural development.
 The course then investigates the theme of landscape as it is expressed in literature (especially poetry) and painting, as well as how these two arts informed the making of gardens.
 Prerequisite: ART 105, ART 281 or permission of the instructor.
 Kent

 An advanced course intended primarily for junior and senior art history majors, structured around a single artist, genre or theme to gain an in-depth understanding of the various methods art historians use in their research and writing.
-Prerequisite: permission of the instructor.
+Prerequisite: Permission of the instructor.
+Offered every Fall.
 Staff

 Special art history offerings, varying in subject.
 May be taken more than once for different subjects.
 Permission of instructor required.